 What is military time?

 Military time, also known as the 24-hour clock, is a timekeeping system that uses a continuous 24-hour format to represent time throughout the day.
+The 24-hour day is divided into 24 equal hours, providing a clear and standardized way to track time.
 Unlike the traditional 12-hour clock (AM/PM), military time eliminates confusion by displaying hours from 00 (midnight) to 23 (one minute before midnight).
 Each hour is represented by two digits, even for single-digit hours (e.g., 09:00 instead of 9:00 AM).
-Minutes are displayed after the hours, separated by a colon (:)
+Minutes are displayed after the hours, separated by a colon (:).

-How can you eliminate time-conversion problems with Connecteam?
+How can you eliminate time conversion problems at work with Connecteam?

 Connecteam is an employee scheduling software that can help eliminate time-conversion problems in several ways: